GeoMOER/moer-mpg-geoai/docs/units/_unit02/unit02-05_digitize_training_areas.md

 This exercise will prepare the polygon data that is necessary to predict buildings in Marburg, Hesse.
 Please follow along with the example of creating a vector layer of buildings in QGIS.
 Remember to save your data in the appropriate folder from the setup in Unit 1!

 ### Creating vector layers in QGIS
 We will use the open source GIS QGIS to create training areas.
-In this course, we will use the current long-term release (as of October 2021), QGIS 3.16.11 Hanover.
+In this course, we will use the long-term release, QGIS 3.16.11 Hanover (October 2021).
 You can download QGIS either as a [standalone version](https://qgis.org/en/site/forusers/download.html) or using OSGeo4w.

 First, open QGIS and in the "Browser" panel on the upper left-hand side, navigate to the geoAI project data folder.
 Double click on `marburg_dop.tif` to add the TIF as a layer in the project.
 You will see it appear in the lower left-hand panel "Layers".
 You can also drag the layer from the "Browser" panel and drop it into the "Layers" panel.